 Check out the Sensitive Facebook page for more updates or visit the Foundation for the Study of Highly Sensitive Persons to donate to the documentary or Dr. Aron’s HSP research.

-Check out Dr. Aron’s latest update on the project:
+Check out Dr. Aron’s latest update on the project by clicking here.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.